Anon-Planet/thgtoa/guide.md

 ### Windows, Linux, and macOS:

-Please see [Appendix Y: Installing and using desktop Tor Browser].
+Please see [Appendix Y: Installing and using desktop Tor Browser:].

 ### Android: